THANK YOU FOR SUBSCRIBING

 The segments to be welded are brought in close contact before the laser is focused through the optical material to provide small and highly intense spot at the interface between two materials.
 This creates a microplasma inside the material surrounded by a highly confined melt region.
 Researchers have tested welds at -50C to 90C and the welds remained intact showing that they are robust enough to cope with extreme thermal variations.

 This welding breakthrough could efficiently transform the manufacturing sector by omitting the need for adhesives, increasing durability and offering more design flexibility.
-It can also have direct application for businesses active in the aerospace, defense, optical technology, and healthcare fields.
+It can also have direct application for businesses active in the aerospace and defense, optical technology, and healthcare fields.
 An instance where this system is useful is in providing mechanical coupling between parts in large marine engines such as container ships.
 Currently, equipment and products that involve glass and metal solutions are often held together by adhesives that are messy to apply, and segments can gradually creep or move.
 Out glassing—organic chemicals from the adhesive can be gradually released and can lead to reduced product life —is another challenge.

 The development of laser scanning strategies, testing of different laser parameters and testing of manufactured parts also are the areas of focus of the research.